reshamas/reshamas.github.io/_posts/2000-01-02-deploying-deep-learning-models-on-web-and-mobile.md

 - We are using this repository as a template: [web-deep-learning-classifier](https://github.com/npatta01/web-deep-learning-classifier)
 - Our web app can be found here:  [food-img-classifier](https://food-img-classifier.herokuapp.com)

-[Heroku](https://www.heroku.com/) was utilized to deploy the web app.
+[Heroku](https://www.heroku.com/) and Flask were utilized to deploy the web app.

 ### Input to Heroku App